-We draw attention to Note 2 to the consolidated financial statements which states that subsequent to the reporting date as stated in Note 2 and Note 25, the Board of Directors considered and General Meeting of Shareholders convened on 27 December 2022 have approved the sale of a substantial portion of the group's portfolio of aircrafts and transfer of an order book with a manufacturer.
-Furthermore, the Board of Directors of the Parent Company acknowledges that there is material uncertainty associated with continuing use of the remaining fleet as market conditions in the future could provide better returns to shareholders through a sale opportunity.
-These conditions, along with other matters stated in Note 2, indicate the existence of a material uncertainty that may cast significant doubt about the group's ability to continue as a going concern.
+We draw attention to Note 2 and Note 6, to the consolidated financial statements which states that the Board of Directors considered and General Meeting of Shareholders of the Parent Company convened on 27 December 2022 have approved the sale of a substantial portion of the Group's portfolio of aircrafts and transfer of an order book with a manufacturer.
+In addition, the Parent Company has been receiving bid offers on the remaining aircrafts fleet.
+As such, the Board of Directors of the Parent Company acknowledges that there is material uncertainty associated with continuing use of the remaining fleet as market conditions in the future could provide better returns to shareholders through a sale opportunity.
+These conditions, along with other matters stated in Note 2, indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.